-LOCAL BUSINESS AND ENTREPRENEURIAL ACTIVITIES FLOURISH THROUGH THE SUPPORT, ENGAGEMENT AND RELATIONSHIPS THAT ARE DEVELOPED AND MAINTAINED
+LOCAL BUSINESS AND ENTREPRENEURIAL ACTIVITIES FLOURISH THROUGH THE SUPPORT, ENGAGEMENT AND RELATIONSHIPS THAT ARE DEVELOPED AND

-OBJECTIVE Support opportunities to 'buy local' in Charles Sturt through our procurement practices.
-TARGET: Annual increase of 2.5% of local spend by Council.
-STATUS/KPI: In progress, \$11,937,475 (or 15.02% of the total spend) was spent using 178 suppliers based in the City of Charles in the last financial year 2021/2022.
-COMMENT: Council will continue to buy local and monitor this baseline established.
+Support opportunities to 'buy local' in Charles Sturt through our procurement practices.

+Annual increase of 2.5% of local spend by Council.

+In progress, \$11,937,475 (or 15.02% of the total spend) was spent using 178 suppliers based in the City of Charles in the last financial year 2021/2022.